uc-borndigital-ckg/uc-guidelines/README.md

 The site includes the full text of version 1.0 of the UC-wide descriptive standard.
 <br />

+The UC Guidelines for Born-Digital Archival Description have been preserved and made permanently accessible in [eScholarship](https://escholarship.org/), a service of the [California Digital Library](https://www.cdlib.org/) that provides scholarly publishing and repository services for the Univeristy of California community.
+The permalink to this paper series can be found here: https://escholarship.org/uc/item/9cg222jc

+## Suggested Citation
+University of California Systemwide Libraries.
+(2017). _UC Guidelines for Born-Digital Archival Description.
+UC Office of the President: University of California Systemwide Libraries._ Retrieved from https://escholarship.org/uc/item/9cg222jc

 ## License
 The UC Guidelines for Born-Digital Archival Description are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).